COSMOS-CTC-Cambridge/damtp-research-programming/modules/optimisation.md

     -   note how the `cumtime` and `tottime` work: the `cumtime` of a function equals its `tottime` plus the `cumtime` of any of its callees
     -   that code is intentionally *BAD*
     -   unfortunately we need it to be bad to see effects of our optimisation later on!
--   TODO!!!
-Laplacian, but err... compute intensify it?

 ### Second Look: Line Level Profile